What would we do without crypto wallets? They keep our coins safe and untouchable, without them holding cryptocurrencies wouldn’t make sense.

 One of the oldest and most highly regarded desktop wallets, Electrum is available for download on Windows, Mac OS X, Linux, and Android.
 It has the ability to work with some physical wallets and offers a great deal of flexibility.

 Electrum is a lightweight Bitcoin wallet where the lightweight means you don’t need to download the whole blockchain - Electrum has its own network of trusted nodes.
-That is a convenience but also a limitation, as the Electrum node network has been under a severe DDoS attack since April 2019.
+That is a convenience but also a limitation, as the Electrum node network was under a severe DDoS attack through April 2019.

 Formerly Blockchain.info, this is one of the more secure crypto wallet services that are accessible through a web browser.
 It currently supports BTC, BCH, ETH, ETC and XLM only and comes with a pretty convenient smartphone app.
 The app has a bunch of advanced security features that you won’t find in more popular wallet apps - think IP whitelisting, fingerprint access and such.
 They’ll nag you about verifying your real world identity though, so you will have to proceed with caution if privacy is important to you.